wavybangsy/LBYARCH-MP2/README.md

 Lorem ipsum

 # Project Screenshots
-The following figure shows a successful run of the project in both debug mode and release mode.
+The following figures demonstrate a successful run of the project in both debug mode and release mode.
 The respective vector sizes used are displayed together with a side-by-side comparison of the results after programming the given task in both the C and x86-64 assembly languages.

+## Debug Mode

+## Release Mode

 # Developers
 (S17) Mary Erika Culala & Gleezell Vina Uy